 How do I use adaptive cruise control?

 The controls that turn on a car's adaptive cruise control vary from brand to brand.
-However, cars equipped with adaptive cruise control will usually engage the system using the same group of buttons and switches that controls the regular cruise control.
+However, cars equipped with adaptive cruise control will usually engage the system using the same group of buttons and switches that operate the regular cruise control.
 Most commonly, these will be buttons fitted to the steering wheel spokes, or mounted on a stalk behind the steering wheel.

 Often, cars with adaptive cruise control will include a button within the cruise control cluster that cycles through the setup's different modes – switching between regular and adaptive cruise control.
 If your car is equipped with a semi-autonomous driving system – where the car can 'steer' itself provided the driver is paying attention – you'll normally activate this feature using the same cluster as the adaptive cruise control.